neil-lindquist/neil-lindquist.github.io/index.md

 ---

 I am a Ph.D. student at the University of Tennessee in Knoxville and a graduate research assistant in both Dr. Jack Dongarra's Innovative Computing Laboratory and Dr. Michela Taufer's Global Computing Laboratory.
-In this role, my research involves high performance, sparse linear algebra.
+My research interests include using multiple floating point precisions, and other data compression, to improve the performance of sparse linear algebra codes.

 I earned my B.A. degree in  Math and Computer Science at [Saint John's University](https://www.csbsju.edu/) in Minnesota.
 As a member of the [Collegeville](http://github.com/Collegeville) research group, I did research in high performance sparse linear algebra, which lead to my current position.